 A fundamental underpinning of the corporate governance framework for listed entities is that security holders should be able to hold the board and, through the board, management to account for the entity's performance.
 For this to occur, a listed entity needs to engage with its security holders and provide them with appropriate information and facilities to allow them to exercise their rights as security holders effectively.
 This includes:

-- giving them ready access to information about the entity and its governance; - providing them with high quality corporate reporting and continuous disclosure; - communicating openly and honestly with them; and - facilitating and encouraging their participation in meetings of security holders.
+- giving them ready access to information about the entity and its governance; - · communicating openly and honestly with them; and - encouraging and facilitating their participation in meetings of security holders.